 - You can renew vision for up to two people through cornea donation.

 - You can change the lives of potentially millions through disease research and therapy.

 Learn more below, or visit our FAQs for more in-depth information.

-- Everyone can be a registered donor regardless of age, race or medical history.
+- Everyone can be a registered donor regardless of age or medical history.

 - All major religions support organ, eye and tissue donation as your final act of love and generosity.